New Estimands for Experiments with Strong Interference: Conclusions

 \section{Conclusions}

-We have presented an approach for partial estimation of unit-level attributable effects given a randomized trial on a single network with strong unmodeled interference.
-The approach goes beyond testing to give a partial characterization, returning interval estimates for the relative effects of treatment.
+We have presented an approach for partial estimation of unit-level attributable effects in randomized experiments, with no assumptions regarding interference.
+For such settings, the approach goes beyond hypothesis testing, by answering whether the units were affected systematically as a function of their direct and indirect exposure to treatment, and by implying a lower bound on the number of affected units.